9 R Interfaces

 a[2]

-Square brackets can also be used to reassign list values
+As with R, square brackets can also be used to reassign list values

 a[3] = 10